rejth/color-dropper/README.md

 ## Notes

-`ColorDropper` with `useProxyCanvas` property and cached canvas image data consumes less CPU resources than without them.
+The `ColorDropper` component with the `useProxyCanvas` property and cached canvas image data consumes less CPU resources than without them.

 ## Current technical issues